panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 ## 2. Event propagation

-When you click the button in the following sample html:
+When you click the button in the following html:

 ```html{4}
 <html>